-The Rangeview Estates Precinct will primarily be a residential neighbourhood with a mix of townhouses and mid-rise buildings.
-Taller buildings may be considered based on the criteria for taller building heights.
+The Rangeview Estates Precinct will primarily be a residential neighbourhood with a mix of townhouses considered based on the criteria for taller building heights.
 Commercial uses will be directed to Lakeshore Road East.

-13.3.8.3.9 Mid-rise buildings will be required to front Lakeshore Road East and encouraged along future enhanced transit route and along Street 'I' (extension of Ogden Avenue).
+13.3.8.3.11 Mid-rise buildings will be required to front Lakeshore Road East and encouraged along future enhanced transit route and along Street 'I' (extension of Ogden Avenue).

-13.3.8.3.10 Commercial uses are permitted along Lakeshore Road East and will be required between Lakefront Promenade and Hydro Road.
+13.3.8.3.12 Commercial uses are permitted along Lakeshore Road East and will be required between Lakefront Promenade and Hydro Road.

-13.3.8.3.11 Notwithstanding policy 13.4.8.3.9 freestanding commercial buildings may be less than 5 storeys.
+13.3.8.3.13 Notwithstanding policy 13.4.8.3.9 freestanding commercial buildings may be less than 5 storeys.